GAnagno/blog/cv.md

 ----------
 *2020-2021*
 **Data scientist at EUCLIDorNOT**
-Data analytic services related to data collection, cleaning and analysis, programming algorithms and providing technical expertise directed towards the understanding and utilisation of data connected to the real estate industry.
+Consultancy services related to data collection, cleaning and analysis, programming algorithms and providing technical expertise directed towards the understanding and utilisation of data connected to the real estate industry.
 Client: RE5Q, London.

 *2017-2020*
 **Data coordinator at Pharmaplan AG**
-Building information modelling of biotech facilites, Basel.
+Building information modelling of new biotech and lab facilities, Basel.

 *2016-2017*
 **Unity developer at Blatter+Müller**
-Simulation of a sportshall with Unity game engine, Zürich.
+Game engine simulation of a new sportshall, Zürich.

 *2014-2015*
 **Intern at SAM Architekten AG**